Western Animation: South Park: Bigger, Longer & Uncut

-- Black Dude Dies First: Subverted.
-The army attempt to send in all the black soldiers first as "Operation: Human Shield" and the white soldiers getting behind them as "Operation: Get Behind The Darkies".
+- Black Dude Dies First: The army attempts to send in all the black soldiers first as "Operation: Human Shield" and the white soldiers getting behind them as "Operation: Get Behind The Darkies".
 Chef helps avert this trope when he tells all the black soldiers to duck at the right time.

-- Blatant Lies: Subverted.
-In his Villain Song, Saddam only says he can change, not he will change.
+- Blatant Lies: In his Villain Song, Saddam says that he can change.
+He never says that he will change, though.
 Big difference.

-- And when he shouts out "Just watch, I'm changing!"
-All he actually does is breakdance.
+- When he shouts out "Just watch, I'm changing!", all he actually does is breakdance.

 - Book Ends: The film begins and ends with the song "Mountain Town" sung by the main characters.

 - The Cake Is a Lie: Sorry if you came to La Résistance hoping for punch and pie.

 - Calling the Old Bitch Out: Kyle does this to Sheila near the end.
 She wasn't pleased.